toluolusakin/react-movie-app/README.md

 An IMDB style real world Web Application in React js created while learning React.
-The application focus on class based components as against the use of hook api.
+The application focus on class based components and the use of hook api.

 ## Available Scripts